mjhea0/bootstrap3/blog_sample.md

 Test that out.
 Have some fun with it.
 Try toying with the background color of the Jumbotron by adding an image, a gradient, or even a basic color: `<div class="jumbotron" style="background-color: #BAE0FF;">`.

 Such little changes can make a big difference.
+Make sure your page looks like [mine](http://www.realpython.com/files/bootstrap3/index.html).

-## An example
+## An example: Narrow Marketing Bootstrap 3

 Let's take this a step further and create a working example.
 One of my favorite examples from Bootstrap 2 is the [Narrow Marketing Template](http://getbootstrap.com/2.3.2/examples/marketing-narrow.html), which, sadly, isn't part of the examples included with Bootstrap 3.
 So let's create it ourselves from scratch.